 Natural and man-made radiation sources

-radiation source TENORM man-made radiation NORM
+NORM radiation source TENORM man-made radiation

 Radiation is a natural part of our environment, but it can also be artificially produced.
 We can distinguish between natural and man-made ionizing radiation sources, each with its characteristics and implications.